-Key Urban Planning is providing urban planning services to the owners of the site in support of the above described development application submitted to Hornsby Shire Council.
+Key Urban Planning is providing urban planning services to the owners of the site in support of the above-described development application submitted to Hornsby Shire Council.

 The purpose of this request is to seek a variation to Clause 4.3 (Height of Buildings) of the Hornsby Local Environmental Plan 2013.
-It is proposed to undertake the part demolition of the existing dwelling house building including demolition of a number of building elements that currently exceed the maximum height development standard.
-The proposed works will result in a portion of the new building structure further exceeding the maximum height standard.
+The proposal involves the construction of an additional eight (8) industrial units within an existing complex with associated car parking.
+The proposed works will result in a portion of the new building works along the southern façade of the building to exceed the maximum height control prescribed under the LEP.